eclipse-jdtls/eclipse.jdt.ls/README.md

 ```bash
     $ ./mvnw clean verify
 ````
 Note: currently, the build can only run when launched with JDK 8.
-JDK 9 can be used to run the server though.
+JDK 9 or more recent versions can be used to run the server though.

 Running from the command line